 This strong “rewatchability” factor is enough to make the brain melt, and that’s what makes Christopher Nolan’s Tenet so damn appealing.
 All sorts of revelations come about on multiple revisits.
 A single throwaway shot of a trinket on Neil’s backpack reveals him to be the one who saved The Protagonist at the beginning of the film, as well as the inverted soldier who gave his life to save The Protagonist just a few minutes before the shot, recontextualizing the entire story as their last adventure together.
 Some have taken it way further, scouring for clues that Neil is actually the daughter of Sator’s estranged wife Kat (Elizabeth Debicki).
 Or even more out-there theories posit that the scientist who shows The Protagonist inversion, played by Clémence Poésy, is the very same who ends up accidentally inventing inversion by reverse engineering it through her discoveries.

 It’s a playground for the galaxy-brained, so there’s no wonder Tenet has garnered a loyal following who pore over every frame of the film.
-Heck, there were even theories before the movie came out, the most famous of which was that Tenet was going to be about preventing 9/11 due to the name of a CIA higher-up around the time being George Tenet.
+Heck, there were even theories before the movie came out, the most famous of which was that Tenet was going to be about preventing the tragedy of 9/11 due to the name of a CIA higher-up around the time being George Tenet.
 Audience involvement was always an entry-level requirement for Tenet.
 Therefore, an engaged audience wasn’t really a hurdle for Nolan’s film to overcome upon release.

 There are some, accepting the topsy-turvy nature of the plot, who still take issue with the characters in the film.
 To some, The Protagonist is barely a character.
 Sure, he’s played dutifully by the incomparable John David Washington, getting badass moments or lines (“I ordered my hot sauce an hour ago”) in quick succession, but we don’t know much about him.
 The villain Sator (Kenneth Branagh) is incredibly one-dimensional, wanting to destroy the world because he’s dying.
 Elizabeth Debicki’s Kat, once again finely acted, doesn’t get much definition outside of being abused by Sator or reclaiming her independence from him.